shgtkshruch/kouchou-ai-static-viewer/README.md

-# kouchou-ai-static-hosting
+# kouchou-ai-static-viewer
-View statically exported Kouchou AI pages in a web browser using a Service Worker.
+View statically exported kouchou-ai pages in a web browser using a Service Worker.